 Yellow and Gold Anemones

 Yellow and gold are not common colors for Anemones, but there are a few varieties featuring these colors.
-Both are considered signs of wealth, good health, and happiness.
+Yellow flowers symbolize wealth, good health, and happiness.

 The Anemone ranunculoides variety known as ‘Orange’ isn’t actually orange, but rather a stunning gold.